If you have reached here then you want to know how to set up a marine aquarium.

 Testing your marine aquarium water is necessary and to be done regularly.
 With the naked eye, water seems clean and clear but we should be looking at the water with the purpose of keeping marine fish.

-Ammonia or drop in pH level can be damaging to the marine life in your saltwater aquarium.
+Ammonia or the drop in pH level can be damaging to the marine life in your saltwater aquarium.
 Test Kits are available in the market some of the most required tests are ammonia, pH, nitrate and nitrite.

 Salt for Setting Up A Marine Aquarium